Skip to content

 In summer, limited experience to sail with confidence

 As many of you know, the greatest difficulty when steering a boat are mainly the waves and to a lesser extent the strong wind..
-Unfortunately, to feel comfortable with 1 meter of wave and 15 knots, it is necessary to practice beforehand with two meters of wave and 20 knots.
-Y in summer it is not usual to find these conditions.
+Unfortunately, to feel comfortable in 1-meter waves and 15 knots, you need to practice beforehand in 2-meter waves and 20 knots.
+And in summer it is not usual to find these conditions.

 Sailing during the summer months is obviously easier.
 The usual sailing conditions in the Rías Baixas are light thermal winds of less than 10 knots in the morning and late afternoon (terral and virazón), no wind at midday, and about 15 knots of wind in the afternoon (nortada).
 All this with very small swell outside the estuaries, or wind sea of no more than 1.5 meters.
 Ideal for leisure without complications or as we affectionately call it: captain “tortilla”.

 Therefore, a skipper accustomed to sailing in light weather conditions will be comfortable and confident at this time.
 But will not be prepared in the event that conditions change and become more demanding.
-If you are caught in a storm, you will find yourself lost and uncomfortable in navigation.
+If you are caught in a storm, you will find yourself lost and uncomfortable while sailing.

 Winter, ideal for acquiring better nautical skills